GiacomoPauletti/GiacomoPauletti/README.md

-- Hey githuber, I’m @GiacomoPauletti 😊️
+- Hey githuber, I’m Giacomo Pauletti
-- I’m interested in _operative systems_ and _Artificial Intelligence_, expecially Image Recognition and Image Segmentation 🖥️
+- I'm interested in computer simulations of physical phenomena (what kind of phenomena is yet to be decided, every choice is amazing in this field)
-  - I also like picking up random projects 👽
+  - I’m also a bit interested in _Artificial Intelligence_, expecially Image Recognition and Image Segmentation 🖥️
-- I’m currently enrolled into the 3rd year of **Computer Engineering** @ PolitecnicoDiMilano. 👨‍🎓️
+- I’m partecipating in a double degree program **EUMaster4HPC**, taking my (current) first year @Polimi and the second year at @Sorbonne 👨‍🎓️
 - Reach me at giacomo.pauletti@gmail.com 🔷️
 - My Linkedin: https://www.linkedin.com/in/giacomo-pauletti-6737ba2a6/